Updated in April 2021.

 1. Perform risk assessments on AI systems

-Providers of high-risk AI systems must do an upfront risk assessment.
+Providers of HRAIS must do an upfront risk assessment.
 Depending on whether the provider also processes the personal data that runs through the AI system, it will likely also need to do a DPIA under the GDPR.
-It may be worthwhile revising existing tools used for the DPIAs and expanding them to capture the requirements for risk assessments under the Draft AI Act.
-Users of high-risk AI-systems can, in turn, use the risk assessment by the provider as input for their DPIA.
+It may be worthwhile to revise the existing tools used for the DPIAs and expanding them to capture the requirements for risk assessments under the Draft AI Act.
+Users of HRAIS can, in turn, use the risk assessment by the provider as input for their DPIA.

 2. Adopt internal procedures and practices to ensure compliance with the Draft AI Act